-Whether you are building your first home or have not been through the process for awhile, I wrote this 9 step guide to help you to know what to expect.
+Whether you are building your first home or have not been through the process for awhile, we wrote this 9 step guide to help you to know what to expect.

 Every area and builder are a little different.
 But this is a great starting template of how to navigate from an empty dirt filled lot to a beatiful, functional new home.